Hard to Fit Contacts at Epic Vision Eye Centers

 Specialized Lenses from Our Eye Doctors in Kansas and Missouri

 Instead of giving up on contacts altogether in favor of eyeglasses, turn to Epic Vision Eye Centers for the hard to fit contacts you need.
-Our eye doctor in Smithville can give you a contact lens exam to clarify exactly the exact nature and severity of your complicating factor.
+Our eye doctor can give you a contact lens exam to clarify exactly the exact nature and severity of your complicating factor.
 This enables us to make specific recommendations such as:

 - Gas permeable contacts - These rigid contacts do a better job with strong vision prescriptions than ordinary soft contacts; they also accumulate less protein debris.